meticha/.github/profile/README.md

 ### 🔭 What’s next?

-We’re heads-down building, but we plan to open source more internal tools — especially the ones that save us time, spark clarity, or make engineers smile.
+We’re heads-down building, but we plan to open-source more internal tools, especially the ones that save us time, spark clarity, or make engineers smile.

 And yep, we’d love your feedback, your pull requests, or even just your curiosity.
 Come build with us.